 This semester you will have the opportunity to learn more about major issues of special relevance to women with an emphasis on chronic disease prevention, promotion of positive body image, application of self-empowerment strategies, and global issues related to women.

 This course is fully online- there are no mandatory face-to-face meetings.

 However, this is not a self-paced course.

 You will have weekly readings and assignments.
 To be successful in class, you need to stay on top of coursework, quizzes, and exams.

 How much time should you expect to spend on this class?

-Your weekly time commitment is determined by the term length for the course.
-Students taking the course during a standard 18 week semester should plan on six hours per week dedicated to the class.
-This includes 3 hours per week in lecture and three hours working on discussion questions and preparing for assessments and quizzes.
-Students who take the course during a shorter-term should plan on taking the ratio of 18 divided by the shorter-term length and multiplying it by the hours to compute the time commitment for non-standard terms.
-For example, a six-week term requires 18 hours per week dedicated to the class with 9 hours per week in lecture and 9 hours per week working on discussion questions, reading and preparing for assessments and quizzes.
+Your weekly time commitment is determined by the term length of the course.
+Students taking the course during a standard 18-week semester should plan on six to nine hours per week dedicated to the class.
+This includes 3 hours per week in lectures and three to six hours working on discussion questions and preparing for assessments and quizzes.

 Is Distance Learning for You?

 You CAN succeed in an online class, but it does take extra self-motivation and organization.
 Before enrolling in a distance learning class, students should make an honest assessment of their level of personal discipline and the ability for the independent learning style that an online course requires.